auspicious27/Project6-testpurpose/README.md

 ./setup_prereqs.sh && ./bootstrap_cluster.sh && ./deploy_pipeline.sh && ./check_env.sh
 ```

+**Note:**
-**Note:** The scripts support running as root user on Amazon Linux 2023 or other RHEL-based systems.
+- The scripts support running as root user on Amazon Linux 2023 or other RHEL-based systems.
 Sudo commands will be automatically skipped when running as root.
+- **For AWS EC2:** The deployment script automatically detects EC2 instances and configures services for external access.
+After deployment, configure your Security Group with the ports shown in the output.

 ### Verify Installation